Some history of the Big Bull's Head

 If you have a genealogy story or query regarding the Big Bull's Head you can contact me and I will post it here in addition to including your message within the website pages for Birmingham Genealogy.

 This extract from a plan drawn up in 1889 shows the Big Bull's Head on the corner of Digbeth and Milk Street.
 Note the extensive stable buildings to the rear of the busy hotel.
 The second floor ballroom is also marked on the plan.
 In 1889, the date of this plan, the Big Bull's Head was operated by Edwin Ward.
 A tailor's shop is marked next to the Big Bull's Head at No.76.
 This business was run by John Dean, though Frank Rainsford was the foreman.
 Next door at No.77 was Mann Brothers' tobacconists.
 The brothers were Richard and William Mann.
 The plan shows a china and glass warehouse at No.78.
 This business was operated by Benjamin Eades.
-A collection of adjacent buildings made up the premises of the Birmingham Battery and Metal Company, a firm that manufactured brass and copper tubes.
-The manager at this time was Henry Condry.
+A collection of adjacent buildings made up the premises of the Birmingham Battery and Metal Company.
+With the main business being transferred to Selly Oak, the manager of this site, at the time of this plan, was Henry Condry.
 It would have been noisy and messy when this business was in operation.
 The buildings on the eastern side of Milk Street were part of High Street Deritend.
 At the time of this plan, the ground floor of the corner building was a branch of the Birmingham Coffee House Company Limited.
 Next door at No.223 was the premises of W. T. Fawdry, baker and corn dealer.
 The plan highlights that a cycle repair workshop was operated on the second floor above these shops.
 At No.222 was the Old Leather Bottle public house run by Mrs. Emily Grimes.
 There was another boozer next door at No.221 where Mrs. Louisa Baker kept the Three Crowns.
 No.220 was the shop of the photographers L. & W. E. Baker.
 Louisa Baker was also the proprietor of the dining rooms at No.219.

 I have not seen an inn sign swinging outside this pub so I have adapted one to provide some information on the hostelry's name.
 The Bull's Head and its older relative, The Bull, are both ancient and widespread signs.
 It is thought that the bull name is originally derived from a reference to a papal bull - the leaden seal attached to the pope's edicts [the Latin name being bulla].
 A bull's head was introduced into the arms of Henry VIII after he had defied the papal bull of 1538 which at least gives an approximate date for the origins of the pub name itself although it has remained a popular pub sign over the course of time.